janka2012/digIS/README.md

 <!---toc end-->

 ## Overview
-digIS is a command-line tool for detection of insertion sequences in prokaryotic genomes.
-It was developed in Python3 and utilizes several external tools such as HMMER v3.3, BLAST, and Biopython library.
-As an input, digIS accepts genomic sequences (e.g. contigs, fully assembled prokaryotic genomes or other DNA sequences) in the FASTA format.
-Optionally, the user can also provide a GenBank annotation file for a given input sequence(s).
-This annotation is later used to improve classification of identified IS elements.
+digIS is a command-line tool developed in Python.
+It utilizes several external tools such as BLAST, HMMER, and Biopython library.
+As an input, digIS accepts contigs in FASTA format.
+Optionally, the user can provide a GenBank annotation file for a given input sequence(s).
+This annotation is later used to improve the classification of identified IS elements.

 The digIS search pipeline operates in the following steps:
 1. The whole input nucleic acid sequence is translated into amino acid sequences (all six frames).
 2. The translated sequences are searched using manually curated pHMMs.
-3. The seeds are filtered by domain e-value, and those that overlap or follow each other within a certain distance are merged.
+3. Found hits, referred to as seeds, are filtered by domain bit score and e-value.
+Those that overlap or follow one another within a certain distance are merged.
-4. The seeds are extended according to sequence similarity with known IS elements in the ISFinder database.
+4. Each seed is matched against the database of known IS elements (ISfinder) and its genomic positions are extended according to the best hit.
-5. Extended seeds are filtered by noise cutoff score and length, and duplicated hits, corresponding to the same IS element, are removed.
+5. Extended seeds are filtered by noise cutoff score and length.
+Duplicates, corresponding to the same IS element, are removed.
-6. Remaining hits are classified based on sequence similarity and GenBank annotation (if available) to help assess their quality.
+6. Remaining extended seeds are classified based on sequence similarity and GenBank annotation (if available) to assess their quality.
 7. Finally, the classified outputs are reported in the CSV and GFF3 format.

 ## Requirements
 - HMMER 3.3 or higher, download the latest version from http://hmmer.org/download.html
 - ncbi-blast+ v 2.6.1 or higher, download the latest version from ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/
+- Python3
-- Python3 (Biopython 1.73 or higher)
+- Biopython 1.73 or higher

 ## Installation